Material models in ISA-95

 Sublots are uniquely identifiable components of a material lot.
 For example, the pallet PBJ.1000.1 might be assembled from a set of packed juice cases.
 Each case might be modelled as a sublot with a unique ID, such as PBJ.1000.1.1.

-Has values and properties
+Has material properties

 classDiagram